-For the 2017 performance year, all corporate goals were met.
-As such, Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby were eligible for a cash bonus equivalent to their Target Annual Cash Bonus.
-Based on each individual's contribution to Company performance (as discussed below), and based on the overall performance of the Company (with respect to corporate goals as well as day-to-day activities), the Compensation Committee recommended to the Board of Directors that each executive be paid a performance cash bonus equivalent to their Target Annual Cash Bonus.
+For the 2018 performance year, the Compensation Committee determined, based on a range of considerations including the achievement of all corporate goals, that Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby were eligible for a cash bonus equivalent to their Target Annual Cash Bonus.
+Furthermore, based on each individual's contribution to Company performance (as discussed below), the Compensation Committee recommended to the Board of Directors that each executive be paid a performance cash bonus equivalent to their Target Annual Cash Bonus.

-Dr. Gomez, who joined the Company in October 2016 as the Chief Executive Officer, did not participate in the 2016 performance year bonus program.
-In connection with his employment agreement, Dr. Gomez was eligible the receive a guaranteed bonus of \$750,000 contingent upon continued employment as of the one-year anniversary of the date of his employment agreement (October 13, 2017).
-Additionally, the employment agreement also specified that Dr. Gomez was eligible to receive a pro-rated (based on his \$750,000 annual base salary) bonus for the period October 13, 2017 to December 31, 2017.
-In total, Dr. Gomez was eligible for a bonus of \$912,329.
-This amount was approved by Board of Directors based on the recommendation of the Compensation Committee.
-In the Compensation Committee's evaluation of Dr. Gomez's contribution to the Company's performance, the following was considered: the overall management of product candidates; identification and assessment of growth opportunities; the establishment and maintenance of successful relationships with the Company's customers, potential customers, various funding and research partners, the Board of Directors and shareholders; and Dr. Gomez's leadership with respect to the BARDA Contract and business development initiatives.
+For Dr. Gomez, the Board of Directors approved a cash bonus of \$772,500 based on the recommendation of the Compensation Committee.
+In the Compensation Committee's evaluation of Dr. Gomez's contribution to the Company's performance, the following was considered: the overall management of the Company; progress in the performance of strategic, regulatory and commercial activities; identification and development of product candidates; identification and assessment of growth opportunities; the establishment and maintenance of successful relationships with the Company's customers, potential customers, various funding and research partners, the Board of Directors and shareholders; and Dr. Gomez's leadership with respect to government procurement and development contracts and business development initiatives.

-For Mr. Luckshire, the Board of Directors approved a cash bonus of \$521,674 based on the recommendation of the Compensation Committee.
-In the Compensation Committee's evaluation of Mr. Luckshire's contribution to the Company's performance, the following was considered: Mr. Luckshire's role in achieving the Company's financial, strategic and operational goals; Mr. Luckshire's contribution to the management of the Company; Mr. Luckshire's relationships with shareholders and potential investors; Mr. Luckshire's efforts with respect to financial regulatory compliance (including compliance with any applicable listing rules, securities laws and all related regulations), and the preparation of and compliance with the Company's budget; Mr. Luckshire's responsiveness in addressing any timely financial or operational developments as they arose; and Mr. Luckshire's substantive role in managing the BARDA Contract.
+For Mr. Luckshire, the Board of Directors approved a cash bonus of \$600,000 based on the recommendation of the Compensation Committee.
+In the Compensation Committee's evaluation of Mr. Luckshire's contribution to the Company's performance, the following was considered: Mr. Luckshire's role in achieving the Company's financial, strategic and operational goals; Mr. Luckshire's contribution to the management of the Company; Mr. Luckshire's relationships with shareholders and potential investors; Mr. Luckshire's efforts with respect to financial regulatory compliance (including compliance with any applicable listing rules, securities laws and all related regulations), and the preparation of and compliance with the Company's budget; Mr. Luckshire's responsiveness in addressing any timely financial or operational developments as they arose; and Mr. Luckshire's substantive role in securing and managing government procurement contracts.

-For Ms. Abrams, the Board of Directors approved a cash bonus of \$504,700 based on the recommendation of the Compensation Committee.
+For Ms. Abrams, the Board of Directors approved a cash bonus of \$519,841 based on the recommendation of the Compensation Committee.
 In the Compensation Committee's evaluation of Ms. Abrams' contribution to the Company's performance, the following was considered: Ms. Abrams' strategic contribution to the Board of Directors and the management team; the achievement of legal objectives within budgetary requirements; Ms. Abrams responsiveness in addressing any legal developments as they arose; and Ms. Abrams' role in achieving our contractual, commercial and strategic goals.

-For Dr. Hruby, the Board of Directors approved a cash bonus of \$579,638 based on the recommendation of the Compensation Committee.
-In the Compensation Committee's evaluation of Dr. Hruby's contribution to the Company's performance, the following was considered: Dr. Hruby's achievement of development program objectives within budgetary requirements; Dr. Hruby's contribution to key business initiatives; relationships with regulators and current and possible future scientific partners; compliance with government contract requirements; management of the Company's research facility located in Corvallis, Oregon; and Dr. Hruby's substantial role in managing the BARDA Contract.
+For Dr. Hruby, the Board of Directors approved a cash bonus of \$597,027 based on the recommendation of the Compensation Committee.
+In the Compensation Committee's evaluation of Dr. Hruby's contribution to the Company's performance, the following was considered: Dr. Hruby's achievement of development program objectives within budgetary requirements; Dr. Hruby's contribution to key business initiatives; Dr. Hruby's relationships with regulators and current and possible future scientific partners; compliance with government contract requirements; Dr. Hruby's management of the Company's research facility located in Corvallis, Oregon; and Dr. Hruby's substantial role in managing development and procurement contracts with the U.S. government.

-The cash bonuses for Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby were paid in March 2018.
+The cash bonuses for Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby were paid in March 2019.